We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-It is advisable for anyone who thinks that they may have HIV to visit a healthcare professional.
-However, at-home tests can provide a rapid result, potentially alleviating a person’s concerns while they are waiting for an appointment.
+Anyone who might have HIV should visit a healthcare professional.
+At-home tests can provide a rapid result, potentially easing a person’s concerns while they wait for an appointment.

 This article explains how rapid HIV tests work and provides some general information about HIV testing.